andrewbaxter/terrars/readme.md

 - Call `.map` and return an attribute reference: produces an attribute for expression

 `.map` always produces a list reference, but this can be assgned to set fields as well. `.map_rec` is similar to `.map` but results in a record.

+## Vecs and maps of primitives

+There's two helper macros for generating vecs and maps of primitive values:

+- `primvec![v, ...]` - creates a vec of primitive values, converting each value into a primitive if it is not.
+Use like `primvec!["stringone", "stringtwo"]` (easier than `vec!["stringone".into(), "stringtwo".into()]`).
+- `primmap!{"k" = v, ...}` - creates a map of strings to primitive values, converting each value into a primitive if it is not.
+Same as above, performs automatic conversion.

 # How it works